ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/textblockfield.md

 # TextBlock Field Type

 The Field Type handles a block of multiple lines of unformatted text.
-It is capable of handling up to 16,777,216 characters.
+It's capable of handling up to 16,777,216 characters.

 | Name        | Internal name | Expected input type |
 |-------------|---------------|---------------------|